 Finding the Right Veterinarian

 When looking for a vet for your cat, think about what makes for great care.
 Many pet owners want vets who are friendly and dedicated.
-Asking for advice from breed clubs and local vet groups can help find the right fit, especially for special pets5.
+Asking for advice from breed clubs and local vet groups can help find the right fit, for special pets5.

 Start researching vets before you bring your cat home for a smooth start5.
 Choose clinics that are accredited by the American Animal Hospital Association for top-notch care6.
 The International Society of Feline Medicine (ISFM) also has a program for cat-friendly clinics.
 These places aim to make visits less stressful for cats and their owners7.